 We are a biopharmaceutical company that began generating revenue from product sales in 2021.
-We have incurred significant operating losses since our inception and anticipate that we will incur continued losses for the foreseeable future.
+We have a history of operating losses and anticipate that we will incur continued losses for the foreseeable future.

 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 Typically, it takes many years to develop one new product from the time it is discovered to when it is available for treating patients and development may cease for a number of reasons.
 We have incurred corporate operating losses in each year since our inception in 2015 and anticipate incurring losses for the foreseeable future.
 Our future success depends on the continued commercialization of ARCALYST and the development and eventual commercialization of one or more of our current or future product candidates.